-Duty of Police Service to obey Magistrate
+Duty of police officers to obey Magistrate

-28. All members of the Police Service are authorised and required to obey the warrants, orders and directions of the Magistrate in the exercise of his or her criminal jurisdiction, and, in so far as such obedience may be authorised and required by any law in force in Tristan da Cunha in that behalf, of his or her civil jurisdiction.
+28. All police officers are authorised and required to obey the warrants, orders and directions of the Magistrate in the exercise of his or her criminal jurisdiction, and, in so far as such obedience may be authorised and required by any law in force in Tristan da Cunha in that behalf, of his or her civil jurisdiction.